ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/controller_plugins/mppi_controller/configuring_mppic.md

 Type: `double` Default: `0.2`

 :   The minimum turning radius possible for the vehicle platform (m).
-This is only used if `<motion_model>.plugin` is set to "mppi::AckermannMotionModel".
+This is only used if `<motion_model>.plugin` is set to `"mppi::AckermannMotionModel"`.

 ## Default Optimal Trajectory Validator